 Limit the Free Trial period

-Upselling or cross-selling to your existing customer is a great way to increase your MRR.
+This way of adding to your existing customer is to increase your MRR.
 With upselling, you can increase the current recurring revenue stream.
 On the other hand, cross-selling enables you to establish a new revenue generation stream.

 If you market it correctly, customers will be more than willing to pick up a few add-ons or new features.
 After all, they won’t mind spending a bit extra if they find value in your products.
 Try not to overdo it with the upselling tactics, as it might turn away long-time customers.